middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **A. Pre-Investigation: Determinations of Applicable Procedures, Dismissals, Transfers and Appeals of Such Determinations**

 1\.
 Middlebury will investigate alleged Title IX Sexual Harassment where a Reporting Individual submits a signed or electronically submitted formal complaint to the CRTIX Coordinator (or designee), requests an investigation, and the signed written complaint meets the requirements of this section.
-In cases where the Reporting Individual does not wish to submit a formal complaint but the CRTIX Coordinator decides in their discretion to sign a complaint and initiate an investigation and resolution process, the CRTIX Coordinator will not be a complainant or otherwise a party to the matter.
+In cases where the Reporting Individual does not wish to submit a formal complaint, but the CRTIX Coordinator decides in their discretion to sign a complaint and initiate an investigation and resolution process, the CRTIX Coordinator will not be a complainant or otherwise a party to the matter.
 Middlebury may terminate the Title IX Sexual Harassment Investigation if a Reporting Individual notifies the CRTIX Coordinator in writing that the Reporting Individual would like to withdraw the formal complaint.

 2\.
 When a Reporting Individual requests an investigation,